 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience fatigue, headache, agitation, vomiting, numbness or tingling of mouth, weight gain, insomnia, or constipation.
-Have patient report immediately to prescriber signs of high blood sugar (confusion, feeling sleepy, more thirst, hunger, passing urine more often, flushing, fast breathing, or breath that smells like fruit), signs of depression (suicidal ideation, anxiety, emotional instability, illogical thinking), arrhythmia, bradycardia, tachycardia, shortness of breath, severe dizziness, passing out, abnormal movements, twitching, change in balance, dysphagia, difficulty speaking, menstrual irregularities, enlarged breasts, nipple discharge, sexual dysfunction, mouth pain or sores, seizures, signs of neuroleptic malignant syndrome (fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, abnormal heartbeat, or sweating a lot), or signs of tardive dyskinesia (unable to control body movements; tongue, face, mouth, or jaw sticking out; mouth puckering; and puffing cheeks) (HCAHPS).
+Have patient report immediately to prescriber signs of infection, signs of high blood sugar (confusion, feeling sleepy, more thirst, hunger, passing urine more often, flushing, fast breathing, or breath that smells like fruit), signs of depression (suicidal ideation, anxiety, emotional instability, or illogical thinking), arrhythmia, bradycardia, tachycardia, shortness of breath, severe dizziness, passing out, abnormal movements, twitching, change in balance, dysphagia, difficulty speaking, menstrual irregularities, enlarged breasts, nipple discharge, sexual dysfunction, mouth pain or sores, seizures, signs of neuroleptic malignant syndrome (fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, abnormal heartbeat, or sweating a lot), or signs of tardive dyskinesia (unable to control body movements; tongue, face, mouth, or jaw sticking out; mouth puckering; and puffing cheeks) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.